So What IS Happening for Winter Ski Season 2021-2022?

 Long distance travel to ski or snowboard will, for sure, be a less attractive option as who wants to be thousands of miles away and in a foreign hospital with a pandemic still circulating around the globe?
 Medical insurance certainly won't be cheap for such trips.
 In fact, next winter medical insurance isn't going to be cheap, full stop.

-But if you want blow pow all to yourself head for Japan, from Europe or the UK.
+But if you want blow pow all to yourself head for Japan from Europe or the UK, if and when they lift entry restrictions, this winter.
 The chances are there'll be no Australians or New Zealanders whooping down Mt Yotei, if international travel is still prohibited for them.

 Of course, the pandemic cancellations of last winter have taught us to only book with companies that offer free amends in case your plans have to change.
 Also make sure your trip is covered by ABTA and ATOL protection and take out travel insurance with additional comprehensive Covid-19 cover to be really safe.